nkinnan/esphome-pace-bms/README.md

 ![Example PACE BMS board (front)](images/example-board-front.png)
 ![Example PACE BMS board (back)](images/example-board-back.png)

-I strongly encourage you to read through this entire document, but here are some Quick Links:
+I strongly encourage you to read through this entire document, but here's a table of contents:
 - [What Is Paceic Protocol Version 20](#What%20Is%20Paceic%20Protocol%20Version%2020)
 - [What Is Paceic Protocol Version 25](#What%20Is%20Paceic%20Protocol%20Version%2025)
 - [What Is Pace MODBUS Protocol](#What%20Is%20Pace%20MODBUS%20Protocol)